Azure/azure-powershell/src/ResourceMover/docs/Get-AzResourceMoverUnresolvedDependency.md

 # Get-AzResourceMoverUnresolvedDependency

 ## SYNOPSIS

-Gets a list of unresolved dependencies.
+Get list of unresolved dependent resources for a Move collection.

 ## SYNTAX